 Please use Enter Finland whenever possible.
 Normally, you would be required to visit a service point within three months of the date when you submitted your application.
-Due to the coronavirus situation, the time limit for proving your identity has been extended until 31 October 2020.
-If needed, we will make changes to this time limit, depending on how long the current state of emergency will last.
+Due to the coronavirus situation, the time limit for proving your identity has been extended until 30 April 2021.

 If you have booked an appointment at a service point, you can handle your matter as usual.

 Things to remember before you visit a service point:

 - Please use Enter Finland whenever possible.
 When you log in with online bank credentials and apply for an extended permit, you do not necessarily need to visit a service point to identify yourself.
 Read more about strong identification at migri.fi/identification.

 - Do not bring any additional documents directly to the service point.
 Instead, use the online service Enter Finland or send your documents by email or by post.
 If you have booked an appointment to prove your identity, bring your attachments with you to the appointment.

 - Come to the service point shortly before your appointment is due to begin.
 Show your appointment confirmation to the security guard.

 - If you have been abroad, you should check whether the quarantine recommendation applies to you.
 If you have visited a country that is subject to border control, it is recommended that you go out only if it is absolutely necessary.
 You can check whether the recommendation applies to you on the website of the Finnish institute for health and welfare at Travel and the coronavirus pandemic.

 - Do not come to our service point if you have any flu symptoms at all.
 Remember to cancel your appointment if you cannot attend.
 Book a new appointment only when you are completely recovered.